matter-labs/zksync-web-era-docs/docs/api/java/providers.md

 ### `zksGetTestnetPaymaster`

-Get the address of the testnet paymaster: the paymaster that is available on testnets and enables paying fees in ERC-20 compatible tokens.
+Get the address of the testnet paymaster; i.e. the paymaster that is available on testnets and enables paying fees in ERC-20 compatible tokens.

 Example: